 - Laura Gallego García — Young adult fantasy

-Watch television shows from Spain
+Watch Television Shows from Spain

 Luckily, you already have a complete guide to TV in Spain here, which you should check out now to pick the first show you’ll start watching.
-They’ll really get your ear used to the Castilian accent.
+That’ll really get your ear used to the Castilian accent.

-You can use a TV show’s Wikipedia page in español (like this one for “Los Protegidos”) to quickly check where main actors and actresses are from before watching.
+You can use a TV show’s Wikipedia page in español (like this one for “Los Protegidos”) to quickly check where the main actors and actresses are from before watching.
 Or, for a fun little game, go into it blind and make those predictions as you watch.

 Another idea is to turn watching into a game with a friend: One point for every ceceo, two points for each Castilian slang word/phrase, and five points for each leísmo you hear!

-Sing along to music from Spanish pop stars
+Sing Along to Music from Spanish Pop Stars

 Play music sung by artists from Spain during spare moments throughout the day—while you’re getting ready, showering, working, cooking, etc.—to help hone your ear in on the sounds and words used in Castilian Spanish.